mirkobrombin/Football/README.md

 # Football
-A Football competitions control application for elementary OS
+An application for tracking Football scores, designed for elementary OS.

 ![Screenshot](screenshot.png)